 - Taxi drivers are prohibited from making love in the front seat of their taxi during their shifts.

-- City commission members may not drink during a public meeting or else risk a $50 fine.
+- New Orleans city commission members may not drink during a public meeting or else risk a $50 fine.

 - One may not host a game at Lafayette Square without a permit.